UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

 - Should the examples below be done on the Pelle login node?
   What is your reasoning?

+    - Copy a dataset of 100 gigabytes to another folder

+    ???- question "Answer"

+        Can be done on the Pelle login node, as this is a light calculation that takes a reasonable short time to run.

     - Create a directory

     ???- question "Answer"